brantchoate/todo-ember/README.md

 # Todo-ember

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a heavily documented app using Ember 1.13 + Ember CLI.
+I've attempted to document the basic concepts of Ember + how ChowNow's approach differs slightly from the "mainstream" approach.

 ## Prerequisites